AllStarLink/ASL3/README.md

 ```

-This will save your git credentials next time you use them.
+This will save your git credentials in your home directory next time you use them.

 ```
-git config —-global credential.helper store
+git config credential.helper store
 ```

 ### Install ASL3